veronikakontos/OliveOil/README.md

 # This project is a Family - Oriented Olive Oil Business web application

-#### - The website was an idea, mean to be used for real business purposes for a private clients from Greece
+#### - The website was an idea, mean to be used for real business purposes for private clients from Greece

 ### Table of Contents!